Umuzi-org/ACN-syllabus/content/k8s/kubernetes/expanding-the-cluster/install-cert-manager/_index.md

   --set prometheus.enabled=false
 ```

 You will notice that the `--set` flags inject values into the Helm chart, customizing it.
-You can also run the `template` sub command to see what the manifest file looks like.&#x20;
+You can also run the `template` sub command to see what the manifest file looks like.

 ```
 # gets the Helm chart full YAML content